yggdrasilradio/preprocessor/README.md

 ![](images/code.png)

 Note that there is syntax highlighting for BASIC code on the CocoPI right out of the box.
-But it's for QBASIC, not DECB, so that needs some work.
-I'm working on fixing that.
+But it's for QBASIC, not DECB.
+To fix that, copy the basic.vim file to _~/.vim/basic.vim_.